isomerpages/sportsg-safesport/Resources/projects/_posts/2022-09-05-post-Classifying Severity of Non Accidental Violence in Sport.md

 Classification of severity is necessary for:

-* recognising the psychological impact of non-accidental violence on Affected Parties;
+* recognising the psychological impact of non-accidental violence on affected parties;

 * introducing interventions such as provision of psychosocial support